 Giri Foundation understands quality control is the most important facet for global brands.
-Quality control on products produced from Giri network as well as triangulated quality checks on data entry/classification jobs are initiatives Giri Demand takes very seriously.
+Quality control on products produced from the Giri network as well as triangulated quality checks on data entry/classification jobs are initiatives Giri Demand takes very seriously.

 Indian textile has reached parts of global mainstream fashion, although from specific places.
-Mountain textile, be it paschima, carpets, shawls needs more limelight.
+Mountain textile, be it pashmina, carpets, shawls, needs more limelight.
 Through Giri Demand, the demand for such products will be created but needs to be supplemented with women enrolling and certifying themselves through skill courses in textile.

-Papier mache, basohli and pahadi paintings, woodwork needs more push.
-Giri Demand along with skill courses in handicraft will enable women to meet demand for these products.
+Papier mache, basohli, and pahadi paintings, woodwork needs more push.
+Giri Demand, along with skill courses in handicraft, will enable women to meet the demand for these products.

 Data Entry / Classification

-Giri Finance will utilize Mudra Yojana women-led small enterprises in villages, while utilize network of microfinance organizations for individual loans.
+Giri Finance will utilize Mudra Yojana women-led small enterprises in villages while utilizing a network of microfinance organizations for individual loans.